rjz/Spark-Achilles/readme.md

 ### Form Processing

-One of Achilles built-in features is the ability to translate results from Codeigniter's `form_validation` class into AJAX-driven messages.
+One of achilles built-in features is the ability to translate results from Codeigniter's `form_validation` class into AJAX-driven messages.
 Just create a view in `views/achilles_form.php` containing a form with the `achilles-able` class:

 	<html>
 	<body>